 In addition, the building will be equiped to provide high standards for the firefighters and SMURD staff operating in the facility.
-The ground floor will be equiped with a dining room and a study room, while the upper floor, accomodating the staff in 6 bedrooms, will be equipped with a gym and separate lockers, toilets and showers for women and men.
+The ground floor will be equiped with servers room, inventory rooms, while the upper floor, accommodating the staff in bedrooms, will be equipped with separate lockers, toilets and showers for women and men.